College Factual by our College Data Analytics Team

 Excellent Graduation Rate

-There are 43 players on the Georgetown men’s lacrosse team, and they are led by one head coach and 3 assistant coaches.
+The 50 players of the Georgetown men’s lacrosse team are led by a head coach and 3 assistant coaches.
 The team members have more than lacrosse on their mind, too, as seen by the team’s great academic progress rate of 994.

 Georgetown Women’s Lacrosse